abhayrokkam/letta-agent/README.md

 ## Introduction

-This project demonstrates an **agentic workflow** in conversational agents using the **Letta** Framework.
+This project demonstrates an **agentic workflow** in conversational agents using the **Letta** framework.
 In an agentic workflow, every user message is routed to an agent, which autonomously decides how to handle it.
 The agent leverages a set of tools to process user inputs effectively.

 The agent in this project embodies the persona of a well-known tech enthusiast.
 It is designed to:
 - Remember important details about the user using a memory module.
-- Extract personal information about the persona using a Retrieval-Augmented Generation.
+- Extract personal information about the persona using Retrieval-Augmented Generation.

 This enables a more personalized, interactive, and context-aware AI experience, making it ideal for applications like AI companions, virtual assistants, and domain-specific chatbots.